djsurt/io/coders/python/README.md

-# Node, Python and Conda Notes
+# Node, Python, pyenv and Conda Notes

 ## Start a Virtual Environment

+See the [pyenv](#pyenv) steps below if you need to run a different version of python.

 If you don't use a virtualenv, there's a chance you could break part of your OS.